45

 Homemade Naan

 Tandoor is the first thing that comes to mind when people talk about Naan.
-No it is not ‘Naan bread’.
+Let’s first get the ‘Naan bread’ thing out of the way.
 It is Naan, a kind of flat bread.
 The yeasted, doughy, soft, earthy bread that is so good to scoop up curries with.
+Not Naan Bread.
+Naan is a bread. k?

-Yes, traditionally they are made in Tandoor, but there is no reason why the common people like me can not make them in a simple oven.
-I agree, for years when I did not own a proper oven I made these on a regular gas stovetop.
+Traditionally they are made in a Tandoor, a blistering hot cylindrical shaped oven.
+But there is no reason why we can not make them in a simple oven.
+And when you don’t have an oven, they can be made on stovetop.
+I did .
+When I did not own a proper oven.
+I made these on a regular gas stovetop.
 The stovetop Naan is good, but it does not have the wow factor in taste or appearance as the one made in Tandoor does.
 The oven baked one, however comes quite close.

 Naan